MJemutai/MJemutai/README.md

 ### Hi there 😊👋
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...AWS and Python programming
-- 👯 I’m looking to collaborate on ...Python prpjects
+- 👯 I’m looking to collaborate on ...Python projects
 - 🤔 I’m looking for help with ...Python-related challenges
 - 📫 How to reach me: ...maureenjemutai942@gmail.com
 - 😄 Pronouns: ...She/Her